joncampbell123/dosbox-x/README.md

 Please check out the [DOSBox-X homepage](https://dosbox-x.com) for common packages of the latest release for the supported platforms, as well as screenshots of some DOS programs and games running in DOSBox-X. Also see the [INSTALL](INSTALL.md) page for DOSBox-X installation instructions and other packages, and the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page for archives of all released DOSBox-X versions.
 For more information about DOSBox-X, such as setting up and running DOSBox-X including its usage tips, please read the user guide in the [DOSBox-X Wiki](https://dosbox-x.com/wiki).
 Steps for building the source code can be found in the [BUILD](BUILD.md) page.

 DOSBox-X is completely open-source and free of charge to use and distribute.
 It is released under the [GNU General Public License, version 2](COPYING).
+See also the [About DOSBox-X](https://dosbox-x.com/about.html) page for more information about DOSBox-X's goals and non-goals, along with some links to other projects.

 This project has a [Code of Conduct](CODE_OF_CONDUCT.md), please read it for general information on contributing to or getting support from the project.